U.S. State-by-State Workplace Covid-19 Guidelines and Employer Resources

-Across the country, states have developed pathways toward reopening their economies and are implementing protocols for businesses to reopen and for employees to return to workplaces.
+Across the country, states have developed pathways toward reopening their economies and are implementing protocols for businesses to reopen and for employees to safely return to workplaces.
 The overall framework of each state’s plan is similar: a series of phases with gradual loosening of restrictions made possible by a downward trend in new cases of COVID-19 and an increase in testing capability, contact tracing capability, and the level of preparedness of hospitals and public health agencies to respond to and combat new cases.

 Please note that the Coronavirus situation is fluid, and laws are changing rapidly, the links below are intended to help guide you to a state’s list of regulations.
 Updates to state laws and regulation will be made on those local pages.

 These state, local and federal presidential measures cover a range of issues, including business restrictions, gathering limitations, funding for businesses, mask orders and vaccination rollout plans.
 Each jurisdiction is on a different timeline with varying levels of restrictions in place, and our resource compiles this important information in one easy to access page.